Checklist of items needed for Purchase Residential mortgage loans. Please print this page and assemble the following checklist of documents.

 Copy of the short sale acceptance letter from your previous mortgage lender

-Settlement statement from the title company, signed by both the buyer and the seller and notarized by the title company.
+Closing Disclosure (or Settlement statement) from the title company, signed by both the buyer and the seller and notarized by the title company.

-Verification of Rent (VOR) (Housing History) – If you have been renting & you are now buying a home.
+Verification of Rent (VOR) (Housing History) – (May be needed) If you have been renting & you are now buying a home.

-- Copy of cancelled checks (Front & Back) for the past 12 months
+- Copy of canceled checks (Front & Back) for the past 12 months

 VA Loans – Required paperwork